-There will be tighter enforcement of personal contribution tax deductions made by members that will mainly focus on ensuring that the appropriate ‘notice of intent’ documentation is submitted to the ATO when members claim personal deductions.
+There will be tighter enforcement of personal contribution tax deductions made by members that will mainly focus on ensuring that the appropriate ‘notice of intent’ documentation is submitted to the trustee of the superannuation fund when members claim personal deductions.

 A tick box will also be added to the personal income tax return form where members will have to confirm whether they have complied with the notice of intent requirements.
 Currently, according to Treasury, some individuals receive deductions but do not submit a notice of intent, despite being required to do so.
 This results in their superannuation funds not applying the appropriate 15% tax to their contribution.

 This measure will commence from 1 July 2018 and provides greater integrity in view of the more flexible arrangements that now apply following the removal of the prior 10% rule from 1 July 2017 (ie, where broadly a person was denied a deduction for personal superannuation contributions if they received more than 10% of their income from employee activities).
 That is, broadly, many employees are now eligible to claim superannuation personally even if all of their income is from employee activities.

 Reversionary TRISs maintain retirement phase status upon reversion

 Broadly when the beneficiary of a transition to retirement income stream (‘TRIS’) satisfies certain conditions of release (such as retirement), the TRIS commences to be in ‘retirement phase’ and the exempt current pension exemption generally applies up to the maximum $1.6m transfer balance cap.